jimburton/scrabble/README.md

 rights in and to the game are owned in the U.S.A and Canada by Hasbro Inc., and throughout the rest of the world by J.W.
-Spear & Sons Limited of Maidenhead, Berkshire, England, a subsidiary of Mattel Inc. This project and associated experiments are for teaching purposes and are not associated with any of the owners.
+Spear & Sons Limited of Maidenhead, Berkshire, England, a subsidiary of Mattel Inc. This project and associated experiments are intended for teaching purposes and are not associated with any of the owners.